mattjcurry/Presentations/Concourse/concourse.md

 # Opportunities

 - Concourse pipeline definitions were repetitive
-- Spending lot of time writing boilerplate config/code to create pipelines
+  - Spending lot of time writing boilerplate manifests to create pipelines
 - We had forked Concourse, so we had to merge changes

 ---

-# Iteration Three
+# Third Iteration

 - Wrote a generation tool for Concourse Pipelines (Travel Agent)
 - Moved to latest open source version of Concourse